jw782cn/RepoChat-200k/README.md

 ## Contributing

-If you'd like to contribute to the Chat-With-Repo project, please feel free to submit issues or pull requests on the [GitHub repository](https://github.com/jw782cn/Chat-With-Repo).
+If you'd like to contribute to the RepoChat-200k project, please feel free to submit issues or pull requests on the [GitHub repository](https://github.com/jw782cn/RepoChat-200k).

 ## License